School of Social Work Student Organizations

 The constitution and formal organization was completed in 1962, and six chapters qualified to become "charter chapters."
 They were: Florida State University, Michigan State University, Ohio North University, Central State College, University of Dayton and the University of Tennessee.
 Over 243 chapters are now in existence, and the addition of new chapters is continuing.

 SSWO is open to all UNCW students who have an interest in participating and altruistic activities and learning more about the profession of social work.
 A small membership dues is required for membership.

-The organization hosts activities that range from fund-raising for charities and participating in local service events to hosting an annual trip to the Lakota Rosebud Reservation in Mission, SD, each spring.
+The organization hosts activities that range from fund-raising for charities and participating in local service events.